-Surprisingly, many people believe they can avoid replacing a single missing tooth especially if it is not noticed while eating, speaking or smiling.
+Surprisingly, many people believe they can avoid replacing a single missing tooth especially if people cannot see it while they eat, speak or smile.
 In reality, not only will a lost tooth cause embarrassment but it can also lead to long term problems, especially with your oral health.

-If you are missing a tooth or have a tooth that is damaged and will need extracted, Dr. Drew Shulman, an experienced Philadelphia implant dentist, offers a number of replacements.
+If you are missing a tooth or have damage to a tooth and need an extraction, Dr. Drew Shulman, an experienced Philadelphia implant dentist, offers a number of replacements.
 He will recommend a single dental implant whenever possible to restore the health and function of your teeth.

 Missing Tooth Replacement Options

 Of the options available to you, it important to learn about them all so you can make an informed decision.
 Every patient and situation is different so there is no one size fits all solution.
-A single dental implant is considered the next best solution to a natural tooth however not everyone will qualify for it.
+A single dental implant is the next best solution to a natural tooth however not everyone will qualify for it.

 Dental Implant Supported Crown

 A dental implant is actually a tiny biocompatible post that is available in many shapes, sizes and material.
 An implant anchored crown is comprised of three parts: the post, an abutment, and the dental crown.
+The dental implant procedure will take the longest of all your options.
 The post will need to be surgically placed into the jawbone at the location of the missing tooth.

 For many years, the typical way to replace a missing tooth was with a dental bridge.
 A bridge is a fixed dental restoration that is comprised of two dental crowns on both ends with a replacement tooth (the pontic) in between them.
-The crowns and the pontic are fused together to create a single restoration that will bridge the gap.
+Your dentist will fuse the crowns and the pontic together to create a single restoration that will bridge the gap.

-A partial denture can also be used to replace one tooth and is easily the most economical solution.
-However, some partials need metal clasps to stay in place and these can be easily seen when speaking or smiling.
+Dentists can use a partial denture to replace one tooth and is easily the most economical solution.
+However, some partials need metal clasps to stay in place.
+You can easily see these when a person is speaking or smiling.
 They are also capable of moving around while speaking or eating.